devopshobbies/boundary-vault-stack/README.md

  ```
  If you need further assistance on the exit/return code, check out [ wiki ](./artifacts/wiki.md).

+**The `ansible-vault-pass` is `BVSTACK`. this is for the sake of simplicity and sample make sure you use a strong password for your ansible vault encrypted files.**

 ## TO-DO
 - [ ] Add Vagrant or vSphere/AWS/Azure Terraform providers to provision a VM for deploying the stack (`provision` directory).
 - [ ] Add a sample of the `tfvars` file for boundary and Vault with dummy values.